Skip to main content

 • npm

-To run the native tests with the system tools, a C++ development environment is required.
-On macOS install Command Line Tools, on Ubuntu build-essential.
+To execute the native tests with the system tools, a C++ development environment is required.
+On macOS, install Command Line Tools; on Ubuntu, install build-essential.

-For details on installing the prerequisites, please read the Prerequisites page.
+For details on installing the prerequisites, please refer to the Prerequisites page.

 The project is hosted on GitHub: